 The Worth-the-Drive Fave: The Dogfather

-Hot-dog-buyer beware: You NEVER know what's going to be served on the side of your hot dog at The Weiner's Circle.
-But, we can promise you it will be filled with a heap of sass.
+Hot-dog-buyer beware: You NEVER know what's going to be served on the side of your dog at The Wieners Circle.
+But, we can promise you it will be filled with a heap of good-spirited sass.
 If you want a great dog and a hearty laugh, hit this spot for an unforgettable experience.
 One that will likely teach your kids some new words, but all in good fun.
 If this makes you a bit nervous, maybe save this one for an adult-only afternoon out.
+The Wieners Circle is currently closed for renovation but will reopen early fall with new offerings and additions to their already-cool space.

 — Maria Chambers & Matt Kirouac